Sign in

 5.2 Automation and tooling

 Each practice guide includes recommendations on automation and tooling.
 These recommendations are mapped to the process activities within each practice against the available means of automation, key functionality of the tools, and impact of the automation on practice effectiveness.
 ITIL 4 does not recommend specific tools nor describe the tools and functions attributed to specific vendors or solutions.
-As an example, Table 5.2 shows some recommended automation solutions for the change lifecycle management process.
+Table 5.2 shows how automation solutions are used in the change lifecycle management process.

 Table 5.2 Examples of automation and tooling recommendations